jmquigley/gadgets/docs/lib/slider/Slider.md

 ## API
 #### Events
-- `onSelect(val: number)` - When the user releases the slider chevron this callback is invoked and given the index where the chevron "landed"
+- `onSelection(val: number)` - When the user releases the slider chevron this callback is invoked and given the index where the chevron "landed"

 #### Styles